Under Colorado law, assault and menacing are two separate but related crimes:

 - You intentionally disfigure another person seriously and permanently, or destroy, amputate, or disable permanently a member or organ of his body,

 - You cause serious bodily injury to someone after knowingly creating a grave risk of death, or

 - You intentionally cause serious bodily injury to a peace officer, firefighter or emergency medical service provider.

-Colorado second degree assault is similar to first degree assault except that the resulting injury need not be as serious.
+Second-degree assault is similar to first-degree assault except that the resulting injury need not be as serious.
 Specific crimes that constitute Colorado second degree assault include:

 - You intentionally cause bodily injury to any person by means of a deadly weapon,

 - While intending to injure someone, you cause serious bodily injury,

 - You injure someone while intentionally interfering with a peace officer, firefighter or emergency medical service provider trying to do his/her duties,